-Who should earn the CCP
+Who should earn the CCP?

-Why become a Certified Childcare Professional?
+Why become a CCP?

 Certified Childcare Professional (CCP) Candidates are viewed as distinguished professionals who have earned national and state recognition for their achievements in child care and early childhood education.